anmolw/nixos-config/README.md

 ## Contents:

 - Standalone home-manager config for wsl
-- Nixos configs for my laptop and media server
+- Nixos configs for my laptop, media server and VM

-## TODO

-- Secrets support
+- Secrets for each machine
-- Add options to modules